AminShahriyar/Bouncing-ball-first-edition/README.md

-# Bouncing-ball-first-edition
+# Bouncing-ball-first-edition SCRATCH
-A basic bouncing ball with two different difficulty levels
+A basic bouncing ball with two different difficulty levels, just use your mouse to move the paddle.